 During that event, a new Miss Point Mallard is crowned, who then becomes a major contender for the title of Miss Alabama.
 Throughout the year, Bank Street is closed off the third Friday of each month for music, crafts vendors, and car shows.

-The 9 Best Decatur Alabama Restaurants
+10 Best Decatur Alabama Restaurants

 Big Bob started cooking barbecue for his friends in 1925, while he still worked for the railroad.
 His smoked meats became so popular that friends suggested he quit his day job and just barbecue full-time.
-By the early 1950s, he and several family members had joined the effort and opened a storefront near the present location on 6th Avenue.
+By the early 1950s, he and several family members had joined the effort and opened a storefront near the present location on 6th Ave SE.
 By 1987, the restaurant’s popularity had grown enough to justify a much larger restaurant next door with a greatly-expanded kitchen.

-Pork and ribs are notable menu choices, but the smoked chicken drenched in white sauce is what put Big Bob over the top in most minds.
+Their high quality pork and ribs are notable menu choices, but the smoked chicken drenched in white sauce is what put Big Bob over the top in most minds.

 The Brunswick stew and gigantic stuffed potatoes are legendary as are the pies with huge mounds of meringue.
 Coconut and chocolate are the best sellers followed closely by lemon icebox and pecan.
 These pies are so popular that during a recent Thanksgiving week 725 were baked and sold.
 The lady who oversees the baking has been arriving every morning at 6:00 a.m.
 FOR 45 YEARS to create her masterpieces.
 The recipes have been passed down, so the consistently satisfying tastes remain the same.

 Additionally, Big Bob’s grandchildren and grandchildren-in-law have won dozens of major awards in barbecue competitions around the country.
 The trophies line the walls near the front door.
 You can’t miss them and will need to be careful not to knock one over.
-Put this on your must-try restaurant lists when you visit Decatur.
+Put this on your must-try local restaurant lists when you first visit Decatur.

 The aroma of Italian herbs and spices have permeated the kitchen and dining room at Alfonso’s since 1977.
 Dad still comes in every morning to make the sauces, but the restaurant is now in the capable hands of daughter Marie Barbee.
 The new location features a much larger kitchen and dining room but the same great recipes for pizza, pasta, and salads.
 That’s good news for the many diners who flock to this landmark Decatur restaurant every day at lunchtime.
-The lunch specials, in particular, are great bargains.
+The lunch special, in particular, are great bargains.
 I can personally vouch for the Spaghetti Bake available on Tuesdays.
 It comes with garlic bread and only costs $6.50.
 So, so good.

 Build your own pizza, turn it into a calzone or sample one of the pasta-laden dinners.
 All are good, but save room for dessert.
 Cannoli, cheesecake or Coca-Cola cake will be impossible to resist.